In Sweden, there is a chocolate cake called kladdkaka.

 The reason for this is that kladdkaka does not use any baking powder or other flours that are commonly used in other cakes.

-In fact, the word “kladdkaka” also means “sticky” in Swedish.
+The word “kladdkaka” also means “sticky” in Swedish.
 Incidentally, “kaka” means “cake” in Swedish.

 Kladdkaka began as a failed cake